Accessibility

 Accessibility and SEO

-Accessibility and SEO are not the same discipline, but they overlap in important ways.
 Both benefit from clear structure, meaningful headings, descriptive links, useful content, readable pages, and strong technical foundations.

 Semantic HTML helps assistive technologies understand a page, and it also helps search engines interpret content structure.
-Descriptive alt text helps users understand meaningful images, and it can also support image search when used accurately.
+Descriptive alt text helps users understand meaningful images, and it can support image search when used accurately.
 Clear navigation helps users move through a site, and it also helps search engines discover and understand important pages.

-The goal should not be to treat accessibility as an SEO trick.
 The better framing is that accessible websites are usually better structured, easier to understand, and more technically reliable.

 Accessibility and Performance

-Performance also affects accessibility.
 A page that loads slowly, shifts unexpectedly, blocks interaction, or depends heavily on unstable scripts can create barriers.

 People using older devices, slower networks, assistive technologies, or mobile browsers may be affected more severely by poor performance.
 A form that appears late, a button that moves before it can be clicked, or a menu that fails because JavaScript is too heavy can all become accessibility problems.